andrewcourtice/harlem/docs/src/guide/core-concepts/triggers.md

 ## Global Triggers

-The same trigger logic above can be used for global triggers using the `on` event from `@harlem/core` as opposed to from a specific store.
+The same trigger logic above can be used for global triggers using the `on` event from the `harlem` package as opposed to from a specific store.

 ```typescript
 import {